 As a result, in my free time, I started socializing with the neighbourhood women and those from the mothers group, who began to invite me to some religious/cultural meet ups.
 They say, and I agree that after 40, one can easily catch the poppycock about people.
 I decided to keep an open mind and dive in.

 Apparently the one being taught to me is a very famous Onam dance, which one of my relatives bragged about having showcased in a YouTube clip.
 Don't forget to ‘Like ' and ‘Subscribe' to our channel, her husband proudly announced with a toothy grin.
+This one may have been leaked onto social media, but I silently prayed, not to be tagged!

 There was another vague singing while swinging scene at a supposed- to- be- picnic where one of the ‘extra-vert’ mums started singing Bollywood songs so loudly that the kids were getting worried!
 She then took endless selfies , some may have been videos which may have landed on social media.
 I don't remember if I joined in the loud singing loudly enough but the song was about never breaking this “fraandship” ;)